hakai-no-kami/ROSCH/README.md

 ## How to install and use ROSCH

- 1. You can create configurations file for following functions, automatically.
+ 1. You can create configuration files for following functions, automatically.
      - See [docs/README.tool.md](/docs/README.tool.md)

  2. Do you want to use __Measurer__ ?